 - Count to three as you release the handle

-As you can see in work instruction, the directions are very specific.
+As you can see in the work instruction, the directions are very specific.
 While SOPs can be, and often are, specific, think of work instructions as more specific because they have to be and as a subset of SOPs.